Criminology BA (Hons)

 What you'll study

-In your first year, we’ll introduce you to the key concepts and perspectives in criminology and criminal justice.
-This includes studying and understanding how harm is generated and examining historical developments in crime, policing and punishment.
-We’ll help you to analyse media representations of current social issues.
-And you’ll develop your all-important critical thinking skills, which will set you on the right path for your next two years of study.
+In the first year of your criminology degree, we’ll introduce you to the key concepts and perspectives in criminology.
+This includes studying and understanding how ‘crime’ and harm are generated in contemporary societies, as well as examining historical developments in crime, policing, and punishment.
+We’ll help you to analyse official responses to ‘crime’ and you’ll develop your all-important critical thinking skills, which will set you on the right path for your next two years of study.

 How you'll study